 The I/O function name column describes all the connection details about the I/O such as the bank name, hardwired GB or hardwired CCC connections, if any, and/or dedicated SERDES/DDR connections, if any.
-For hardwired connections, the function name (DDRIO120PB2/MDDR_DQ_ECC1/GB12/CCC_NE1_CLKI2) contains the GB index (GB12 in this case) that matches the GB index in the To column (GBL[12] in this case) whereas for routed connections the Function name does not contain the proper GB index.
+For hardwired connections, the function name (DDRIO120PB2/MDDR\DQ\ECC1/GB12/CCC\NE1\CLKI2) contains the GB index (GB12 in this case) that matches the GB index in the To column (GBL[12] in this case) whereas for routed connections the Function name does not contain the proper GB index.

-Fabric to GB Connections
+5.8.2 Fabric to GB Connections

 This section lists all the nets originating from the fabric to the Global Resources/Instance name of the macro.
 The From Location refers to the X-Y co-ordinates of the driver pin of the net.
-Generally speaking, the nets are routed nets (not hardwired).
+The nets are routed nets (not hardwired).

+Figure 5-11.
 Fabric to GB Connections